-Track season (indoor and outdoor): A member of the track team may enter "road races" of three miles and beyond (under road conditions only).
-All other regulations apply.
+Track season (indoor and outdoor) - A member of the track team may enter "road races" of three miles and beyond (under road conditions only).

 "Walk-a-thon" events are to be considered non-athletic events which may be conducted at any time by CIAC athletes.